 The best insurance companies for drivers with speeding tickets will vary per person.
 Each company increases rates differently based on its rating factors.
 However, comparing quotes from multiple companies after receiving a speeding ticket could help you determine which one offers you the best rate or coverage.

-The average price New York drivers pay for full coverage car insurance is $2,321 per year.
-The current U.S. average is only $1,674 annually.
+The average cost of car insurance New York drivers pay for full coverage car insurance is $3,139 per year.
+The current U.S. average is only $1,371 annually.
 However, the exact price drivers pay is based on a variety of factors, some of which include driving history, car make and model, driver age and ZIP code.

 Each driver has different needs when it comes to car insurance.
 At Bankrate, we consider J.D.
 Power customer satisfaction scores and average premium costs, provided by Quadrant Information Services, in our analysis.
 We have found several top providers in New York based on this criteria, but each driver likely has their own needs.